rpxpx/picovideo/README.md

 # picovideo

 Drive short looping gif-like videos with the Pico microcontroller on small LCD displays.
+Working on Nokia-like 1.8" LCD screens.
-Working on 1.8" LCD screens.
+Supply video frames as a set of .png images.
+Compiles frames into a binary that is dropped onto Pico flash.
+Contains a compression algorithm that finds the optimum weave of images into blocks for compression with zlib.

 ## INSTALLATION